AI Diagnostics

 How AI Changes the Diagnostic Approach

-Traditional approach to P0420: pull the code, check for exhaust leaks, compare O2 sensor signals, and either condemn the converter or throw parts at it.
-Maybe search online for your specific vehicle and hope someone has posted the answer.
+Without AI, here is what most techs do: pull the code, check for exhaust leaks, compare O2 sensor signals, and either condemn the converter or start throwing parts.
+Maybe Google your specific vehicle and hope some forum post from 2016 has the answer buried in page 3 of the thread.

-AI-assisted approach: enter the code and vehicle information, and immediately get a vehicle-specific diagnostic path that accounts for known failure patterns.
+With purpose-built AI, you enter the code and your vehicle info, and you get a vehicle-specific diagnostic path that already accounts for known failure patterns on that exact platform.

 Here is what AI diagnostic tools bring to the table for catalyst efficiency codes: